rugbyprof/4553-Spatial-DS/Assignments/10-Program-6/README.md

 ```
 >This is a dictionary with each `country` as a key that gives access to another dictionary that uses `city` as a key.
 Using the same method I discussed in class, we use the dictionary to count individual instances (occurrences) of key words.
 So for every row in the database, I use the `country` to access the "country" dictionary, then use `city` to find the correct "city" dictionary, and then finally increment the `count` entry.
 Since `city` had over 6000 unknowns, by using `country` as a key, at least we know which country the attack occured in.

+### Color Mapping

+After your 2D grid is created, you could use the following function to obtain a color value based on the count of occurences in a given cell.
+Again, it's up to you how you display your heat map, however, it should be easy to see your map.

 ```python
 import sys